Find Affordable College Courses

 19 Yearly Graduations

 Eastern Washington University comes in at #9 on our list of the most popular colleges offering master's degrees in behavioral science.
 Each year, around 12,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,896 per year, while in-state graduate students, on average, pay $12,353 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to behavioral science majors at EWU.
-About 84% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,294 per year, while in-state graduate students, on average, pay $12,698 per year.
+During the most recent year for which we have data, 19 people received their master's degree in behavioral science from EWU.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+Those who complete their master's degree in behavioral science at Eastern Washington University make a median salary of 68,425.

 #10